MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 ## Next Steps

-Now that you're ready to use the Azure CLI, take a short tour of its features and common commands.
+Now that you're ready to use the Azure CLI in a Docker container, take a short tour of its features and common commands.

 > [!div class="nextstepaction"]
 > [Get started with the Azure CLI](get-started-with-azure-cli.md)